djangocon/2024.djangocon.us/src/_content/posts/introducing-keynote-mario-munoz.md

 ## Can you tell us about your career journey?

 > I started my career in payroll and then moved to an HR analyst role, providing IT-related support.
 It was through networking that I met people who helped me transition into engineering.
-I met some key contacts at PyCon.
+I met some key contacts at PyCon US.

 ## How did you approach your career growth?